Installation

 CONFIG_KALLSYMS=y

-CONFIG_KALLSYMS_ALL=n (Initial support)
+CONFIG_KALLSYMS_ALL=n (Initial support)or:

-You can execute command zcat /proc/config.gz | grep -w CONFIG_KALLSYMS in terminal or ADB to ensure your kernel is support to patch (root required).
+You can execute the command zcat /proc/config.gz | grep -w CONFIG_KALLSYMS in the terminal to ensure your kernel supports the patch (root required).

 WARNING

-Only supports the ARM64 architecture.
+Only supports ARM64 architecture.

-Only supports Android kernel versions 3.18 - 6.1
+Only supports Android kernel versions 3.18 - 6.6.

 Patch